FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-insert/sql-eg-insert-all-types.md

 # INSERT data to all-types table

-The INSERT and BULK INSERT statement can be used to add data to the all-types table.
+Add data to the `all-types` table using INSERT and BULK INSERT statements that feature:

-The `TUPLE()` function is required for SETQ data types
+* the `TUPLE()` function for SETQ data types
+* the `TRANSFORM` clause for BULK INSERT

 ## Before you begin
 * [INSERT examples](/docs/sql-guide/examples/sql-eg-home/#insert-examples)